decelc-pivotal/cfcli-reactor-sample/README.md

 # cfcli-reactor-sample

-Add the api host, username and passord to the application.properties file
+Add the api host, username and password to the application.properties file

 There are 2 endpoints